-We covered open systems between controllers and I/O in this column late last year.
-This month’s column will examine open systems at the next level up, between controllers and HMIs.
+We talked about open systems between controllers and I/O in this column late last year.
+This month, let’s examine open systems at the next level up, between controllers and HMIs.

-As previously discussed, Ethernet has been a prime mover in standardizing connections between controllers and I/O. A similar situation is occurring at the next level up with the interface from controllers to HMIs.
-Vendors that make just HMI products love open systems as they need and want one industry-wide interface between all controllers and their HMIs.
+Ethernet has been a prime mover in standardizing connections between controllers and I/O. A similar situation is occurring at the next level up with the interface from controllers to HMIs.
+Vendors that make just HMI products love open systems, as they need and want one industry-wide interface between all controllers and their HMIs.
 But some vendors that make a wide range of automation products would rather see proprietary interfaces.

-For low end HMIs, proprietary links still exist.
-These HMIs typically have smaller screen sizes, 12” and below, and the price of their operator interface software is usually bundled into the total cost of the HMI.
-We often refer to these low-end HMIs as Operator Interface Terminals (OITs).
-OITs encompass everything from simple 2-line displays with 16 keys to 12” color LCD touch screens.
+For low-end HMIs, proprietary links still exist.
+These HMIs typically have smaller screen sizes—12 in. and smaller—and the price of the operator-interface software usually is bundled into the total cost.
+We often refer to these low-end HMIs as operator interface terminals (OITs), which encompass everything from simple two-line displays with 16 keys to 12-in. color LCD touchscreens.

-The downside is that the OIT will almost always be overpriced when compared to offerings from vendors that specialize in open OIT hardware.
+The downside is that the OIT almost always is overpriced when compared to offerings from vendors that specialize in open OIT hardware.
 These specialist vendors can’t lock purchasers into their products via proprietary links to controllers, so they have to compete fiercely on price and performance.

 In the past, these open OIT vendors had to create and maintain hundreds of software drivers to link their OITs to each different type of controller.
 These links were proprietary at both the hardware and software level, making support a nightmare.
 Not only did the open OIT vendors have to write and maintain software drivers for every different type of controller, they had to design and implement multiple hardware communication ports on their OITs.
 This was very costly and naturally drove up the price.